Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 even if it becomes clear that you are only able to deliver the Must Haves for a particular time period, you have still delivered it *successfully*.

+FIXME: 10 min exercise of prioritising some small list of requirements on a noddy project using moscow (close to a 60/20/20 split).
+Have some obvious bikeshedding-level reqs

 :::::::::::::::::::::::::::::::::::::: keypoints